DAG: A Dual Correlation Network for Time Series Forecasting with Exogenous Variables: Methodology

 As analyzed in Section~\ref{intro}, the influence mechanism of historical exogenous variables on future exogenous variables shares a structural similarity with the evolution process from historical endogenous variables to future endogenous variables.
-Therefore, the \textit{Temporal Causality Module} is designed to uncover the causal relationships between historical and future exogenous variables (\textit{Temporal Causal Discovery Module}), and to inject the discovered causality into the modeling process of forecasting future endogenous variables based on historical endogenous variables (\textit{Temporal Causal Injection Module}), thereby improving prediction accuracy.
+Therefore, the \textit{Temporal Correlation Module} is designed to uncover the correlation between historical and future exogenous variables (\textit{Temporal Correlation Discovery Module}), and to inject the discovered correlation into the modeling process of forecasting future endogenous variables based on historical endogenous variables (\textit{Temporal Correlation Injection Module}), thereby improving accuracy.